Acharya Devvrat: Governorships (2015 -Incumbent)

+The Governor of Gujarat, Acharya Devvrat, called on Prime Minister Narendra Modi on 25 June 2026.

+Governor of Himachal Pradesh (2015 - 2019)

 In August 2015, Devvrat was appointed the Governor of Himachal Pradesh.
-He continued till 21 July 2019, when he was replaced by Kalraj Mishra.
+He continued till 22 July 2019, when he was replaced by Kalraj Mishra.

+Governor of Gujarat (2019 - Incumbent)

-In June 2019, he was named as Governor of Gujarat, replacing Om Prakash Kohli.
+In July 2019, he was named as Governor of Gujarat, replacing Om Prakash Kohli.

+Governor of Maharashtra (2025 - 2026)

 In September 2025, Acharya took oath as the Governor of Maharashtra after being assigned the additional charge of the state.
+He served as the Governor of Maharashtra till 10 March 2026 when Jishnu Dev Varma was appointed.